metabrainz/bookbrainz-site/INSTALLATION_TROUBLESHOOTING.md

 	   		i.
 Remove default docker-machine with the command:

 				`docker-machine rm default`

 			ii.
 Create a new default machine with the command:

 				```
 				docker-machine create -d virtualbox --virtualbox-cpu-count=2 --virtualbox-memory=4096 --virtualbox-disk-size=50000 default
 				```
+			iii.
+Restart your docker environment with the commands:

 				```
 				docker-machine stop